Chapter 2 DaSEH Infrastructure

 Overall our slide structure involves the following components:

-- A recap of the previous day (where appropriate)
+A recap of the previous day (where appropriate)

-- Context about why the particular topic matters or why someone might need to know the material
+Context about why the particular topic matters or why someone might need to know the material

-- Overviews of functions and the typical command structure to use such functions
+Overviews of functions and the typical command structure to use such functions

-- Gut Checks to help gauge student comprehension and to help learners stay engaged
+Formative Gut Checks to help gauge student comprehension and to help learners stay engaged

-For Gut Checks it is good to keep the question very simple and fundamental.
+- For Gut Checks, it is good to keep the question very simple and fundamental.
 That makes people feel successful as they work engage with the lecture and helps reinforce the most fundamental information.

-- Examples using more simple data
+Examples using simple data

-- Applied examples with real data (where possible) Sometimes it is difficult to get a dataset that suits all your needs.
-In those cases we make it clear that the data was created by us and then we share it on our website for easy access and use.
+- Sometimes it is difficult to get a dataset that suits all your needs.
+In those cases, we make it clear that the data was created by us.
+This data is shared on our website for easy access and use.

-1. Cautionary examples of what can go wrong
+Cautionary examples of what can go wrong

-- A summary of what we discussed
+A summary of what we discussed

 2.4 DaSEH GitHub Organization